eclipse-tractusx/eclipse-tractusx.github.io.largefiles/README.md

 # commit and push to a new branch
 git commit -m "added extension for .zip files" git push
-# generate a PR to merge your branch into master
+# generate a PR to merge your branch into main
 ```

 ## How to link static files